frankyeh/UNet-Studio-Website/doc/gui_t3_roi_tracking.md

 # ROI-based Fiber Tracking

-ROI-based fiber tracking uses a combination of brain regions to filter fiber tracking results.
+Region-based fiber tracking is a fiber tracking approach for mapping white matter tracts in the brain using user-defined regions.
+It involves identifying specific regions of interest (ROIs) in the brain and then tracking the connections between these ROIs to understand the structural organization of the brain.

 Example protocol for different pathways can be found in the [TrackEM project](https://my.vanderbilt.edu/tractem/protocol/) and recent [TRACULA update](https://www.biorxiv.org/content/10.1101/2021.06.28.450265v2.full)